Product Liability: Definition And Typical Lawsuits (2025)

 Product liability is a set of legal theories that hold manufacturers legally responsible for injuries caused by their products.
 There is no federal product liability law; instead, each state has developed product liability doctrines over two centuries of injury cases.

-Although each state’s laws cover only those claims that arise inside their borders, these laws are remarkably uniform across the United States.
+Although each state’s laws cover only those claims that arise inside its borders, these laws are remarkably uniform across the United States.
 Specifically, most states use the same three theories of product liability.

 Theories of Product Liability Law